“The Floating Girls: A Documentary” has been nominated for the Bram Stoker Award for Superior Achievement in Short Fiction.

-Sing Me Your Scars, my forthcoming short fiction collection, is now available for preorder from Apex Publications.
+Sing Me Your Scars is available for preorder from Apex Publications.
 The Kindle version is also available for preorder from Amazon.

 “A Lie You Give, and Thus I Take” in Lightspeed Magazine